Jett Williams: Court fight

 Deupree knew she was adopted, but did not learn of her biological parents until the early 1980s.
-Although Hank Williams had executed a custody agreement three months before her birth that gave him custody of his unborn daughter, she was forced to go to extreme lengths to prove the relationship and be recognized as Williams' daughter.
+Although Hank Williams had executed a custody agreement three months before her birth that gave him custody of his unborn daughter, she was forced to go to extreme lengths to prove the relationship and be recognized as Williams's daughter.

-In September 1984, she met and retained Washington, D.C. investigative attorney Keith Adkinson to help her.
+In September 1984, she met and retained Washington, D.C., investigative attorney Keith Adkinson to help her.
 Within days, he obtained a copy of the custody contract, and within months had conclusive proof Deupree was defrauded for the financial gain of others.
 A lawsuit was filed based on this discovery.
 On September 28, 1986, Deupree and Adkinson married in Washington.
 He died on June 19, 2013.
 In 2016, Jett married Kelly Zumwalt.

 In 1985, the Alabama State Court ruled she was the daughter of Hank Williams.
 On October 26, 1987, the Alabama Supreme Court ruled she was entitled to her half-share in the Williams estate, as she had been the victim of fraud and judicial error.
 Hank Williams Jr. appealed against the decision in federal court, but the ruling stood when the United States Supreme Court refused to hear the case in 1990.